aishwaryaravi19/linux/README.md

      * Demsg

-Issues faced during the execution -
+# Issues faced during the execution #
-Got an error while executing make oldconfig - Installed flex and bison libraries to resolve it Got an error while executing make prepare - Installed  libelf-dev  and libncurses-dev to resolve all the package related issues.
+    * Got an error while executing make oldconfig - Installed flex and bison libraries to resolve it
+    * Got an error while executing make prepare - Installed  libelf-dev  and libncurses-dev to resolve all the package related issues.
-Got an error while executing make -j <cpu num> - Changed the value of CONFIG_SYSTEM_TRUSTED_KEYS  and CONFIG_SYSTEM_REVOCATION_KEYS to null.
+    * Got an error while executing make -j <cpu num> - Changed the value of CONFIG_SYSTEM_TRUSTED_KEYS  and CONFIG_SYSTEM_REVOCATION_KEYS to empty string.
-Got an error while executing make -j <cpu num> -   Disabled  CONFIG_DEBUG_INFO BIT
+    * Got an error while executing make -j <cpu num> -   Disabled  CONFIG_DEBUG_INFO BIT

+# Output #